ocf/ocfweb/ocfweb/docs/docs/staff/backend/printhost.md

 The first stage of printing is handled by the application that sends the print job, such as Evince.
-The application opens up a system print dialog, which gets a list of available printers and options from the local CUPS client, which in turn gets it from the printhost.
-The application renders the desired pages to a PostScript, PDF, or other CUPS-compatible format, then sends it to the printhost.
+The application opens up a system print dialog, which gets a list of available printers and options from the local CUPS client.
+The application renders the desired pages to a PostScript, PDF, or other CUPS-compatible format.

+The local CUPS server queues the job, first sending it to a backend filter, [raster-filter][raster-filter], which catches any PDF print jobs and rasterizes the job beforehand, using the ImageMagick program [convert][convert].
+Having this initial rasterization performed locally reduces the processing load on printhost, as running convert may take a nonnegligible amount of time and resources per job.
+The filtered jobs are then passed on to whiteout via IPP.

-The CUPS server on the printhost receives the job and print options and queues the job for printing.
+The CUPS server on printhost receives the job and print options and queues the job for printing.
 The actual document, plus metadata including user-set options, is stored in the print spool at `/var/spool/cups` until a printer becomes available to print it.
 The document is converted into a more